Only few kilometres far from the Tyrolean border, near Füssen in South Bavaria, the fairytale castle of King Ludwig II rises.

 The white building with its delicate turrets and gables seems to grow out of the forest and reminds of the fairytales in childhood.
 The castle was planned at the desire of Ludwig II Otto Friedrich Wilhelm von Wittelsbach, King of Bavaria.
 He wanted to create a private haven in form of an idealised knight’s castle.
 Unfortunately he died before the completion of the New Hohenschwangau Castle, as Neuschwanstein Castle was called then.

 Today Neuschwanstein Castle is considered a main work of historicism.
 Together with the other castles of King Ludwig II - Linderhof and Herrenchiemsee - it has been listed as an World Heritage site.
-The castle has 200 different rooms, a part of the innards can be visited within a guided tour.
-Today Neuschwanstein is a global symbol for the Romantic period and inspired artists such as Andy Warhol.
+It has 200 different rooms, a part of the innards can be visited within a guided tour, and is a global symbol for the Romantic period and inspired artists such as Andy Warhol.
 Even a meteorite which partly hit the area in 2002, was named after Neuschwanstein Castle.